Michał Synowiec, PhD

 Bio

-He has assisted financial institutions in proceedings before supervisory authorities (KNF, NBP).
-He has worked on due diligence projects of entities operating on the financial market and on projects to adjust the activities of payment service providers to the regulatory requirements of PSD2 (banks, domestic payment institutions).
-He has advised on the implementation of internal procedures (AML, outsourcing, incident monitoring, security measures, internal control).
-Michał works on audits of compliance with the requirements of the General Data Protection Regulation (GDPR).
+He has supported financial institutions in proceedings before supervisory authorities (Polish Financial Supervision Authority – KNF, National Bank of Poland – NBP).
+He has participated in due diligence processes involving entities operating in the financial market, as well as in projects related to the implementation of regulatory requirements of the PSD2 directive by payment service providers (banks, national payment institutions).
+He has advised on the implementation of internal procedures concerning anti-money laundering (AML), outsourcing, incident monitoring, security measures, and internal control.

 He is fluent in English.